xtdb/xtdb-tutorial/5-match.nextjournal.md

 (format-stock-check (stock-check :encompass-trade :units/Au))
 ```

 You explain to Ubuku that this time, because you have both `match` operations in the same transaction, the trade does not go through.
 The accounts remain the same, even though the failing `match` was the second operation.

 Ubuku thanks you.
 This is just what they are looking for.
 You head back to the space station to see if there is another assignment waiting for you.

-# Space Port
+# Spaceport

-Back at the spaceship there is a light waiting for you on your communications panel.
+Back at the spaceship, there is a light waiting for you on your communications panel.

 > Well done, you’ve had a productive week.
-We have one final task for you to do before you finish for the week
+> We have one final task for you to do before you finish for the week
 >
 > You need to go to Jupiter and meet Kaarlang, it’s his last day working for us and he needs to delete his trade clients from his personal xtdb node for data protection.
 >